 I aim to help you understand your dog and vice versa.
 Opening that line of communication is so important to be able to live with our best friends.

 I have 2 kids, both have been raised around dogs.
-My eldest son will be 11 soon and has not known a life without a dog(although he prefers cats) our youngest is almost 1, and absolutely loves the dogs, thinks they're hilarious but is learning how to be gentle with them, (we're working on this every day).
+My eldest son will be 11 soon and has not known a life without a dog(although he prefers cats), he often comes with me as my camera man/ assistant during school holidays.
+Our youngest is 1 1/2 and absolutely loves the dogs, thinks they're hilarious but is learning how to be gentle with them, (we're working on this every day).
 Its just as important to teach children how to be around dogs, as it is to teach dogs to be around kids.
+She sometimes comes with me to mini adventures and is the official treat dispenser assistant.

 I am fully insured and DBS checked.